Players (Canadian) Formula Atlantic Series Race

 - Lola T360 [HU8] (J Robert Young): New via North American agent Carl Haas to Robert Young (Snowmass Resort, CO) to replace Young's earlier Lola T242, but apparently not raced until 1975, having sat in stock in late 1974.
 Young used the car mainly in SCCA Midwest Division Formula B, winning the Division in 1975, 1976 and 1977.
 It was retained by Young until just after he won the Lake Afton GP in August 1978, then sold to Ron Clawson (Canon City, CO) who raced it at La Junta in early September.
 The car's SCCA Logbook shows further ownership changes were to Jerry King 4 Sep 1982, Kenny Dahlmann 3 Oct 1988, Keith Young Jan 1990, Steve Torrance 18 Apr 1990, Randy Johnson (Dallas, TX) 28 Mar 1992 and then Cecil Boyd, by which time the car had been fitted with a replacement Marc Bahner monocoque.
 For a time this car was claimed to be the ex-Bobby Rahal car, a confusion that has now been resolved.
 Sold to Russell Sewell (Australia) 2008 and then to Leigh Turner (Western Australia) 2009.
 History then unknown until a car with this chassis number raced in the Formula Atlantic class of the HSCC Formula 2 series by Nick Pink in 2017 and 2018.

 - Lola T360 [HU15] (Tom Weichmann): Sold via Carl Haas and Pierre Phillips to Tom Weichmann (Kent, WA) and raced in the first two rounds of the Players Canadian Formula Atlantic series, but not raced again in 1975.
-Advertised by Phillips at the end of 1975, but no racing history known in 1976.
+Advertised by Phillips at the end of 1975, and next seen when advertised by J Rogers (Portland, OR) in May 1976 when it was described as “ex-Weichmann" and still only "raced twice".
 Sold to Sans Thompson (Banks, OR), the Phillips team's chief mechanic, and used in ICSCC races in 1977.
 Advertised by Thompson in October 1978.
 Sold in early 1979 to Bill Mol (Vashon, WA) and raced in ICSCC that year, entered by Burien Imports Ltd. Also raced by Jack Scher (Seattle, WA) at two ICSCC races.
 Raced by David Dedrickson (Bellevue, WA) in ICSCC in 1980.

 - March 74B (Peter W. Broeker): Peter Broeker (Pointe-Claire, Montréal, Quebec, Canada) raced a black-and-white #21 March 74B at several rounds of the Players Canadian Formula Atlantic series in 1975.
 Photographs show that the car had a 742 nose, so side radiators.
 He also made a couple of entries in 1976 in a car described only as a Stebro, which could well have been the same March.
 Subsequent history unknown.